 Jericho in Chittenden County, Vermont — The American Northeast (New England)

 Location.
-44° 28.174′ N, 72° 58.38′ W. Marker is in Jericho, Vermont, in Chittenden County.
-Marker is at the intersection of Brown's Trace Road and Jericho Center Circle, on the right when traveling north on Brown's Trace Road.
-Marker is located on the town green in Jericho.
+44° 30.255′ N, 72° 59.952′ W. Marker is in Jericho, Vermont, in Chittenden County.
+Marker is at the intersection of Vermont Route 15 and Red Mill Drive, on the right when traveling west on State Route 15.
 Touch for map.
 Marker is in this post office area: Jericho VT 05465, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Chittenden Mills (approx. 2.7 miles away); The Round Church / Richmond, Vermont (approx. 5 miles away); The Citizens of Richmond (approx. 5 miles away); Richmond's Fallen Son (approx. 5.1 miles away); A Tribute to the Cochran Family of Richmond, VT Edmunds' Birthplace (approx. 5.2 miles away); There's Only One Essex Junction (approx. 7 miles away); Huntington Gorge / Deaths at the Huntington Gorge (approx. 7 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+"Snowflake" Bentley (approx. 2.7 miles away); There's Only One Essex Junction Buffalo Soldiers at Fort Ethan Allen (approx. 7 miles away); The Round Church / Richmond, Vermont (approx. 7.2 miles away); The Citizens of Richmond (approx. 7.3 miles away); Richmond's Fallen Son (approx. 7.3 miles away); A Tribute to the Cochran Family of Richmond, VT (approx. 7.3 miles away); Buffalo Soldiers At Fort Ethan Allen (approx. 7.4 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 10, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 427 times since then and 18 times this year.
-Photos: 1, 2. submitted on June 10, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.
+This page was last revised on September 13, 2016.
+This page originally submitted on September 13, 2016, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 164 times since then and 2 times this year.
+Photos: 1, 2, 3. submitted on September 13, 2016, by Kevin Craft of Bedford, Quebec.